-The Opti O2 team has the necessary technical expertise to succeed and we are actively working to recruit additional talent as we prepare to move into the production phase of development.
+The Opti O2 team has the necessary technical expertise to succeed and we are actively working to recruit additional talent as we transition into the manufacturing phase of development.

 Ruby Ghosh, PhD, is the Company’s founder, Chief Science Officer, President, and Chief Executive Officer.
 A Research Associate Professor at Michigan State University, she is the lead inventor of the Company’s oxygen sensing technology.
 Dr. Ghosh has served as the America's co-chair of the IEEE Sensors meeting, holds two patents, has more than 40 peer-reviewed publications, and has been principal investigator for more than $5 million in funding from the National Science Foundation, the Dept. of Energy, the Michigan Economic Development Corporation, and Ford Motor Company.